Entry Level Data Analyst Jobs | Can a Fresher Become a Data Analyst?

 It’s challenging for a fresher to get his/her first job in any field.
 When it comes to data analytics, the question that many freshers today seek answers to is – can a fresher become a data analyst?
 The answer is yes.
+One can become a data analyst with no job experience.
 A fresher can become a data analyst if he/she learns the tricks of the trade and work on honing the required skills.
 To get on the right track, freshers need to strategize on how they can outshine in the field and keep pace with those who already have relevant experience in the area.

 As a fresher, you need to take into consideration the aspects mentioned below to jumpstart your data analyst career:

-- A Bachelor’s Degree in Computer Science, Information Technology, or Statistics is Must: If you are a fresher, it’s essential for you to have a bachelor’s degree in Computer Science, Information Technology, or Statistics to think about a career in data analytics.
+- A Bachelor’s Degree in Computer Science, Information Technology, or Statistics is Must: If you are a fresher, it’s beneficial for you to have a bachelor’s degree in Computer Science, Information Technology, or Statistics to think about a career in data analytics (though not always required).
 Also, you can enroll in Computer Science classes that focus on project management and database management.
 You can also interact with an advisor or career counselor who is acquainted with a data analyst

 career path and can guide you in achieving your goal.